Pigueiras/puppet-prometheus-graphite-exporter/README.md

 Puppet servers only export metrics in graphite format, if you want to export this metrics to be retrieved by Prometheus scrapes you need to use [graphite-exporter](https://github.com/prometheus/graphite_exporter).
-There are no plans to implement a prometheus endpoint in the puppet.
+There are no plans to implement a prometheus endpoint in the puppet (from: https://tickets.puppetlabs.com/browse/SERVER-2713).

 The default configuration of `graphite-exporter` will export also the name of the machine (ideally it shouldn't be inside the name of the metric) and also the